bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- clear sky
+- broken clouds
-- 77% humidity
+- 80% humidity
-- 3 mph wind
+- 5 mph wind
-- 1.22 inches of precipitation in the past 24 hours
+- 0.12 inches of precipitation in the past 24 hours

 ## Temperature History